 Combine ¾ cup lemonade with ¾ cup water and heat on the stove or in the microwave until hot enough to steep tea bags.
 Add 1 jade citrus mint tea bag and one peach tranquility tea bag to the water and lemonade.
 Steep for 2 to 3 minutes, depending on how strong you want the tea flavor.
 Add 2 teaspoons of honey (or to taste).
 Optional: Add 1 pump of peppermint syrup or, for less sweetness, ⅛ teaspoon of peppermint extract.

 3. Set your thermostat to 67 degrees Fahrenheit or lower.

 If your heater is giving you a sore throat, you might be running it too often, and that can end up hurting your budget as well.
 To save energy during heating seasons, the Department of Energy recommends setting your thermostat lower than 68 degrees Fahrenheit while you’re asleep or away from home.

 Our throats tend to dry out the most at night because that’s when our heaters run the most, and a lot of us will unknowingly breathe through our mouths while sleeping.
 If you find yourself in this boat, you can benefit from running a portable humidifier in your bedroom or by installing a whole-home humidifier that can regulate the humidity throughout your entire home.

 The Problem Might Not Be Your Heater…

 If running your heater is irritating your throat, allergens in your air ducts might be the real culprit.
-When you need a solution for your home’s indoor air quality, our experts at Rescue Air Heating and Cooling are ready to help: (972) 201-3253.
+When you need a solution for your home’s indoor air quality, our experts at Rescue Air and Plumbing are ready to help: (972) 201-3253.